LazurasLong/UnityJS/sheets/README.txt

 files in the directory, including backups like "JSONster.js~" or "README.txt".

-NOTE: In the project, the script is named "JSONster.gs", but in the directory, it's named "JSONster.js".
+NOTE: In the project, the script is named "sheet.gs", but in the directory, it's named "sheet.js".
+While in Unity's StreamingAssets directory, it's named "sheet.jss".
+Go figure.

+NOTE: clasp push will fail if there is a syntax error in the JavaScript file.

 ----